 Sidney has just taken over a local community newsletter.
 His friend, Alton, pushes him to back another friend, Wally O’Hara, who’s running for a seat in local politics.
 Sidney declares he no longer cares about politics and won’t take up any more causes, but is persuaded to hang a large political sign in his window.

-Iris, who is struggling with her acting career, takes a job selling home permanents on a television commercial.
+Iris, who is struggling with her acting career, takes a job on a television commercial selling home permanents.
 Sidney tells her she’s selling out, which adds to the strain in their marriage.
 She heads off to a party without inviting him and later moves out.

-Meanwhile, Alton has declared his love for Iris’s younger sister, Gloria, not knowing she is a call girl.
-Mavis, Iris’s older sister, would like to see Gloria settle down, but when she learns that Alton, whose light skin allows him to pass for white, is a Negro, she isn’t supportive.
+Meanwhile, Alton has declared his love for Iris’ younger sister, Gloria, not knowing she is a call girl.
+Mavis, Iris’ older sister, would like to see Gloria settle down, but when she learns that Alton, whose light skin allows him to pass for white, is a Negro, she isn’t supportive.

-In a desperate attempt save his marriage, Sidney asks David, the upstairs neighbor whose play has suddenly become a hit, to write a part for Iris in his next play.
+In a desperate attempt save his marriage, Sidney asks David, the upstairs neighbor, a not-so-closeted homosexual and playwright, whose play has suddenly become a hit, to write a part for Iris in his next play.
 And to sweeten the deal, he offers to write a positive review of the play in his newspaper.